 This required clerkship provides students with a continuation of clinical exposure, observation and training to further develop understanding and skills in general surgery.
 Students actively participate in the care of patients in various stages of evaluation and treatment.
-These include, but are not limited to, preoperative visits, in-patient admission, operative procedures, and inpatient and outpatient recovery.
-Students participate as a member of a multidisciplinary team responsible for patient care.
+These include, but are not limited to, preoperative visits, inpatient admission, operative procedures, and inpatient and outpatient recovery.
+Students participate as members of a multidisciplinary team responsible for patient care.